IgnysLtd/LVGL-SDL2-Simulator/README.md

-# LVGL With SDL2 Simulator
+# LVGL With SDL2 Simulator for Windows

 Requirements: